 Finally, it’s good to go into any run with some goals already in mind.
 Know exactly what you want to accomplish, both for the immediate run and your long-term endurance.

-The goal might be consistent stretches of a certain pace for the first run, but the ability to run an off-road 5K six months from now.
-It could be completely different.
-No matter what you set, make sure that they’re top of mind as you tie up those shoes and get ready to go.
+The goal for your first run might be consistent stretches at a certain pace.
+Six months from now, though, you may be aiming for an off-road 5k.
+No matter what you set, make sure that those goals are top of mind as you tie up those shoes and get ready to go.

 During the Run